-Natural charcoal face soap bar recipe is a purifying and detoxifying face soap using activated charcoal, lavender flowers, essential oils and Castile soap.
-It’s gentle, moisturizing and surprisingly easy to make in only five minutes!
+Natural charcoal face soap bar recipe is a purifying and detoxifying face soap using activated charcoal, lavender flowers, essential oils, and Castile soap.
+It’s gentle, moisturizing, and surprisingly easy to make in only five minutes!

 What is Activated Charcoal?

 So obviously this is not the charcoal that we grill with!
 Haha.
-Nope, this is an ancient remedy for everything from whitening the teeth, removing toxins and chemicals, to helping with poisoning and stomach bugs.
+Nope, this is an ancient remedy for everything from whitening the teeth, and removing toxins and chemicals, to helping with poisoning and stomach bugs.
 Its first recorded use dates back to 1550 BC.

 Activated charcoal is a fine black powder made from bamboo, coconut shells, wood, coal, or olive pits.